 Support The Ewafe Project

-If you would like to to make a real long term difference for children and families in Uganda please consider becoming a Family Champion from as little as £10/month click the yellow icon to find out more.
+If you would like to to make a real long term difference for children and families in Uganda please consider becoming a Family Champion from as little as £10/month.
+Click here to find out more.

 Alternatively you can make a one-off donation to the Ewafe Project to support abandoned and at risk children.
-Follow the red donate button to give your gift today.
+Click here to make a life-changing gift today.